 The duty to register UBOs came into effect on 27 September 2020.

 Do you represent an existing organisation?

-You register your UBOs using an online UBO report (in Dutch).
+You register your UBOs using an online UBO report.
 Do you have multiple organisations?
 You have to submit one UBO report per organisation.